Configuration Lie groupoids and orbifold braid groups: Orbifold braid groups

 Therefore, it is enough to prove that $ZYZ^{-1}\in H$, for all $Z\in \cal P$ and $Y\in \cal N$.
 That is, we need to show that $ZYZ^{-1}$ is a juxtaposition of elements from $\cal N$ or their inverses.
 We only have to consider the following nine cases.

 Therefore, it is enough to show that all the above nine cases satisfy the condition $\diamond$ of Lemma \ref{stretching}.
 As there are only three braids in each case, we draw their picture and observe that condition $\diamond$ is satisfied.
-We recall that, condition $\diamond$ says that the braid under study is equivalent to a braid, where all the first $n-1$ strings are vertically straight and the points on the string $N$, are in monotonically decreasing height from the base, as we go from top to bottom on $N$.
+We recall that, condition $\diamond$ says that the braid under study is equivalent to a braid, where all the first $n-1$ strings are vertically straight.
+The method we use is simply stretch the string $N$, so that the other strings (maximum three, depending on the case) become straight.

+After this pictorial proof, we will observe a general pattern in the stretching method.
+Then we will give an argument using isotopy, which will be applicable in all the nine cases.

 We can partition the above nine cases as follows, so that the cases in each partition class need similar treatment.

 Therefore, we give the proof for one case from each class, and then describe the modifications required in the proof to prove the other cases.